 Now, nearly eight years later, there is little talk of M-Quality.
 In part, that occurred because most of the academic world, after tasting it, rejected it.
 Especially, they rejected the notion of "customers"-even more, the student as customer.
-The later n 1991, the University of Michigan followed the advice of its one-time poet-in-residence, Robert Frost, and started down the road "less traveled by."
-At that time, at least, it was not a road overcrowded with institutions of higher education.
-Supported by the university's executive officers, members of the university community began to study how they could apply the quality principles advanced by W. Edwards Deming and other quality gurus to this academic setting.
+The later turnover of eight of nine executive officers made it possible for them to erase the memory of M-Quality.